Bo Altenstam – Treatment of Industrial Stormwater

 How the System Works

-The facility handles 3 m³ of water per hour, and sampling shows good purification results.
+The facility handles 3 m³ of water per hour, and sampling shows good treatment results.

 – This demonstrates that it’s possible to treat difficult industrial stormwater with good results, simply by choosing the best available technology, says Lina Hamel.